NxPKG/khulnasoft-docs/content/cloudflare-one/faq/cloudflare-tunnels-faq.md

 {{<faq-answer>}}

-Cloudflare Tunnel was previously named Warp during the beta phase.
+Khulnasoft Tunnel was previously named Warp during the beta phase.
 As Warp was added to the Argo product family, we changed the name to Argo Tunnel to match.
-Once we no longer required users to purchase Argo to create Tunnels, we renamed Argo Tunnel to Cloudflare Tunnel.
+Once we no longer required users to purchase Argo to create Tunnels, we renamed Argo Tunnel to Khulnasoft Tunnel.

 {{</faq-answer>}}
 {{</faq-item>}}